Krystoart/task-1-html-css-rwd/README.md

-# Task 2 in course: Web Technologies
+# Task 3 in course: Web Technologies

-**Task:** create a basic webpage layout using HTML and CSS
+**Task:** create a webpage with basic REST functionality using Node.js and Express

 ## Project setup